Glaucoma in Dogs: Symptoms & Diagnosis

 - A receding look to the eyeball (or physical recession)

-- Redness of the blood vessels in the whites of eyes
+- Increased prominence of the blood vessels in the whites of eyes

 - Cloudy appearance at front of the eye